bhegde8/Droid-Root-Kit/README.md

 **NOTICE**
+This has only been tested to work with Windows.
+Mac and Linux may not work!

 You can get the entire package with the needed binaries in the releases section.

-Enjoy!
+The release package includes two files that you should worry about:

+RunForMacLinux.sh - run this if you are using Mac or Linux (untested)

+RunForWindows.sh - run this if you are using Windows